joagre/ratatoskr/ideas/r.md

- * Satie is dynamically typed and comes with a small set of basic types (`bool`, `int`, `flot`, `char`, `function`, `job` and `enum`) and composite types (`string`, `tuple`, `list`, `map` and `class`).
+ * Satie is dynamically typed and comes with a small set of basic types (`bool`, `int`, `flot`, `char`, `function`, `job` and `enum`) and composite types (`string`, `tuple`, `list`, `map` and `struct`).
 The compiler uses Hindley–Milner type inference to deduce the types of variables, expressions and functions.
 Semantic and syntactic care has been taken to make it feasible to add a gradual type system later on.